peppegili/3_Capstone_Project_ML_Engineer/README.md

 - `automl.ipynb`: jupyter notebook used to perform *AutoML*
 - `train.py`: python script used for hyperparameters tuning, containing logistic regression model
 - `endpoint.py`: python script used to interact with the deployed model
+- `score.py`:
 - `img`: folder containing all the screenshots produced during the experiments
 - `data`: folder containing `heart_failure_clinical_records_dataset.csv`, the dataset used in the project
+- `outputs`: folder containing the HyperDrive and AutoML trained best models

 To run the project:
-1. Run the `hyperparameter_tuning.ipynb` notebook to find the best model with *HyperDrive*
+1. Run the `hyperparameter_tuning.ipynb` notebook, before the *Model Deployment* section, to find the best model with *HyperDrive*
-2. Run the `automl.ipynb` notebook to find the best model with *AutoML*
+2. Run the `automl.ipynb` notebook, before the *Model Deployment* section, to find the best model with *AutoML*
 3. Compare the two model accuracy, and choose the best performing one
-4. Deploy the best model identified at the above step, running the cells of the best model notebook
+4. Deploy the best model identified at the above step, running the remaining cells of the best model notebook, starting from *Model Deployment* cell

 ## Table of Contents
 - [Project Overview](#project-overview)